Sorana Cîrstea: 2009: French Open quarterfinals

 Cîrstea then had her breakthrough tournament at the French Open.
 She began with wins over Carly Gullickson and an upset of the 21st seed Alizé Cornet to advance to the third round of a Grand Slam tournament for the first time.
 She then defeated her doubles partner Wozniacki, the tenth seed.
-Cîrstea continued her unlikely run with a 3–6, 6–0, 9–7 upset over the fifth-seeded Jelena Janković to reach her first Grand Slam quarterfinal, where she faced the 30th seed Sam Stosur, losing in straight sets.
+Cîrstea continued her unlikely run with a three set upset over the fifth-seeded Jelena Janković to reach her first major quarterfinal, where she faced the 30th seed Sam Stosur, losing in straight sets.
 Her doubles effort with Wozniacki ended in the first round with a loss to Pennetta/Kirilenko.

 At the Rosmalen Open in the Netherlands, she defeated Niculescu in three sets but lost in the second round to Yanina Wickmayer.
 She paired with Dinara Safina for the doubles tournament, defeating Grönefeld/Niculescu in the first round and losing to Errani/Pennetta in the second round.
 At Wimbledon, Cîrstea was seeded 28th.
 She defeated Edina Gallovits and Sania Mirza in the first two rounds, but lost to the eighth seed Victoria Azarenka in the third round.
 In the doubles, she once again partnered Wozniacki, but lost in the second round to Koryttseva/Poutchek.
 At the Swedish Open in Båstad, Cîrstea defeated the qualifier Johanna Larsson before losing to Gisela Dulko in the second round.
 She and Wozniacki lost in the second round to Kondratieva/Lefevre.
 Two weeks later, Cîrstea lost in the first round of the Stanford Classic to Agnieszka Radwańska.
 Partnering Maria Kirilenko, she reached the semifinals of the doubles, defeating Granville/Gullickson and Coin/Pelletier, before losing to Chan/Niculescu.

 Cîrstea had another improbable run at the LA Championships in August.
 She upset Wozniacki and Radwańska, despite Radwańska serving for the match in the third set, but lost to Stosur in the semifinals.
 Cîrstea/Wozniacki lost in the first round of the doubles to Chang/Yan.
 At the Cincinnati Masters, she defeated Meghann Shaughnessy and Anna-Lena Grönefeld before losing to the fourth seed Elena Dementieva, but achieved a career high ranking of No. 23.
 At the US Open, Cîrstea was seeded 24th.
 She defeated Ayumi Morita and Stéphanie Dubois before losing in the third round to the eventual finalist Wozniacki, the No. 9 seed and her doubles partner.
 Cîrstea/Wozniacki defeated Bammer/Schruff and Azarenka/Zvonareva before losing in the third round to the eventual champions, Williams/Williams.
 After the US Open, Cîrstea lost her next five matches, in the Korea Open, Pan Pacific Open, China Open, Linz Open and Kremlin Cup.

-She finished 2009 ranked No.43 in the world, with a 21–24 match record.
+She finished 2009 ranked No. 43 in the world, with a 21–24 match record.